Watch Groundhog Day 2024: Punxsutawney Phil declares an early spring

 If the animal sees its shadow, the tradition goes, it means six more weeks of winter, and he (or she) returns to their burrow.
 If there is no shadow, the animal stays put, signaling an early spring.

 Punxsutawney Phil is the most famous example of the forecasting animals, having been on the job since 1887.
-Other groundhogs, and even other animals, are also consulted to know when winter will be over.
+And while males dominate the roster, a number of female groundhogs are also in the prediction game.
+Other groundhogs, and even other animals, are also consulted for a sign of when winter will be over.

 There's no Groundhog Day joy in Milltown, N.J., again this year, where Milltown Mel died before he could make his prediction in 2022.
 The town's efforts to replace him have run into legal snags.